-Women who choose not to breast-feed their newborn infant may start a new Cilest treatment on the first day of the first spontaneous menstruation or 3 weeks after delivery, whichever comes first.
+Women who choose not to breast-feed their newborn infant may start a new Cilique treatment on the first day of the first spontaneous menstruation or 3 weeks after delivery, which ever comes first.
+However, if intercourse has already occurred, pregnancy should be excluded before the actual start of COC use or the woman has to wait for her first menstrual period.